SoftBank racks up losses as Vision Fund investments plunge

 On top of WeWork’s poor performance, the company suffered damage to the value of Uber and other holdings in its portfolio.
 The pandemic is adding to uncertainties.

-The merger of Sprint with T-Mobile in the U.S. was completed April 1, in one bit of good news.
+The merger of Sprint with T-Mobile in the U.S. was completed on April 1, in one bit of good news.

 The pandemic was not expected to affect SoftBank’s telecommunications business, such as mobile phone services in Japan.
 As people stay home to help curb the spread of the coronavirus, they tend to use more online deliveries and other internet-based activities.

-But the company’s technology licensing and royalty revenues may drop due to Arm, which provides microprocessors and other technology and is also part of SoftBank’s operations, due to pandemic-related disruptions.
+But the company’s technology licensing and royalty revenues may drop due to Arm, which provides microprocessors and other technology and is also part of SoftBank’s operations, because of pandemic-related disruptions.

 SoftBank’s chief executive, Masayoshi Son, told reporters the company was facing “unprecedented challenges” because of the pandemic.

-But he said some businesses such as Chinese e-commerce giant Alibaba and Arm hold great potential, and the stock value of SoftBank’s holdings has fallen but has steadied.
+But he said some businesses such as Chinese e-commerce giant Alibaba and Arm hold great potential, and the stock value of SoftBank’s holdings has fallen but is not crashing.

 “I realize I am giving excuses, and the extreme economic hardships from this ‘corona-shock’ are very real,” Son said.